manikbajaj/linux-cli/practice/process-practice.md

 ## **Controlling Process with Signals:**

-    1. Start a `gedit` process.
+    1. Start a `sleep` process.
-    2. Identify the PID of the `gedit` process.
+    2. Identify the PID of the `sleep` process.
-    3. Send a `SIGSTOP` signal to pause the `gedit` process.
+    3. Send a `SIGSTOP` signal to pause the `sleep` process.
-    4. Confirm if the `gedit` process is stopped.
+    4. Confirm if the `sleep` process is stopped.
-    5. Send a `SIGCONT` signal to resume the `gedit` process.
+    5. Send a `SIGCONT` signal to resume the `sleep` process.
-    6. Confirm if the `gedit` process has resumed.
+    6. Confirm if the `sleep` process has resumed.
-    7. Finally, terminate the `gedit` process using the appropriate signal.
+    7. Finally, terminate the `sleep` process using the appropriate signal.

-## **`pstree` Command:**

-    1. Display the tree of processes.
-    2. Identify any process with its PID and determine its parent and child processes.

-## **`xload` Command:**

-    1. Use the `xload` command to monitor system load.
-Modify the scale and update interval of the graph.